Minimal rational curves on complete symmetric varieties: Appendix

 0.2 cm

-{\bf Some notations.} H.n.e = Hermitian non-exceptional.
-H.e = Hermitian exceptional. $Q_n$ = smooth quadric of dimension $n$. $\Gr(a,b)$ = Grassmannian of vector subspaces of dimension $a$ in $\bC^b$. $\OG(a,b)$ = closed subset of $\Gr(a,b)$ of isotropic subspaces for a non-degenerate quadratic form on $\bC^b$ (with $a < 2b$). $\OG(b,2b)$ = a connected component of the Grassmannian of maximal isotropic subspaces in $\bC^{2b}$ for a non-degenerate quadratic form. $\IG(a,2b)$ = closed subset of $\Gr(a,b)$ of isotropic subspaces for a non-degenerate symplectic form on $\bC^{2b}$. $\LG(b,2b)$ = Grassmannian of maximal isotropic subspaces in $\bC^{2a}$ for a non-degenerate symplectic form. $\Flag(1,r)$ = nested subspaces of dimension $1$ and $r$ in $\bC^{r+1}$.
+{\bf Some notations.} All unmarked cases are non-Hermitian.
+H.n.e = Hermitian non-exceptional.
+H.e = Hermitian exceptional. $\Q_n$ = smooth quadric of dimension $n$. $\Gr(a,b)$ = Grassmannian of vector subspaces of dimension $a$ in $\bC^b$. $\OG(a,b)$ = closed subset of $\Gr(a,b)$ of isotropic subspaces for a non-degenerate quadratic form on $\bC^b$ (with $a < 2b$). $\OG(b,2b)$ = a connected component of the Grassmannian of maximal isotropic subspaces in $\bC^{2b}$ for a non-degenerate quadratic form. $\IG(a,2b)$ = closed subset of $\Gr(a,2b)$ of isotropic subspaces for a non-degenerate symplectic form on $\bC^{2b}$. $\LG(b,2b)$ = Grassmannian of maximal isotropic subspaces in $\bC^{2b}$ for a non-degenerate symplectic form. $\Flag(1,r)$ = nested subspaces of dimension $1$ and $r$ in $\bC^{r+1}$.